pyrex-coin/monero-python/docs/source/daemon.rst

 .. code-block:: python

-    In [1]: from monero.daemon import Daemon
+    In [1]: from pyrex.daemon import Daemon

-    In [2]: from monero.backends.jsonrpc import JSONRPCDaemon
+    In [2]: from pyrex.backends.jsonrpc import JSONRPCDaemon

     In [3]: daemon = Daemon(JSONRPCDaemon(port=28081))